richardandersen/DSEDiagnosticAnalyticParser/README.md

 **ReadRepairThresholdInMS** -- Number of milliseconds after a read repair session ends that we consider a GC, compaction, solr rebuild index events that will be assocated with that read repair session.
 The default is 150ms.

+**QueueDroppedBlockedWarningPeriodInMins** -- The time frame, in minutes, that is used to aggregate the total number of drops and blocks detected in the logs.
+If less than or equal to zero, will allow any single instance to trigger this warning.
+Default 30 mins

+**QueueDroppedBlockedWarningThreshold** -- The number of drops and blocks detected in the log that will trigger this warning within QueueDroppedBlockedWarningPeriodInMins.
+If less than or equal to zero, will disable this option.
+Default 100 drops/blocks

 **LogCurrentDate** -- The date/time used to start collecting C* log entries.
 Log entries greater than and equal this date/time will be collected.
 If no value (null), all entries will be collected.
 Default is no value (all entries).

 **LogTimeSpanRange** -- Only valid if LogCurrentDate is defined.
 The time span from LogCurrentDate to collect the C* entries (e.g., the last 5 days from LogCurrentDate of 2016-09-15; From 2016-09-15 23:59:59 to 2016-09-10 00:00:00).
 Default 02:00:00 (2 days)